-Valérie Imparato is an associate in Nutter’s Litigation Department and a member of the firm’s Product Liability practice group.
+Valérie Imparato is an associate in Nutter’s Litigation Department and a member of the firm’s Product Liability and Business Litigation practice groups.
 Clients rely on Valérie’s wide-ranging experience in a variety of areas, including employment law, product liability, securities investigations, and international arbitration and litigation.
 Clients appreciate Valérie’s experience in all stages of litigation, including fact gathering, conducting witness interviews, and drafting briefs and witness statements.

 Valérie speaks five languages and has extensive experience doing legal work in French, Spanish, and English.
 Valérie is proud to be able to bring her language skills to bear in her pro bono representation.
 She uses her knowledge of French and Haitian Creole to represent indigent clients from Haiti and her Spanish language skills to represent indigent children from South America, often seeking asylum in the United States due to perilous conditions in their home countries.